andymwat/GBEmu/README.md

 # GBEmu

 GBEmu is a simple Nintendo Gameboy (DMG) emulator written in C++, using SDL for the GUI.
-It can boot a few ROM-only and MBC 1 games, albeit very slowly.
+It can run a large portion of the Game Boy library, including popular titles such as Pokemon and Kirby.

 ## Features
- - Passes all tests in blargg's cpu_instrs ROM
+ - Passes all tests in blargg's cpu_instrs test ROM
- - Nearly complete MBC 1 support
+ - Nearly complete MBC 1 and 3 support
- - Incomplete sound support
+ - Complete (if buggy) sound support
  - CPU stepping and breakpoints
  - Nearly complete interrupt support, including timers
  - Compiles on both Windows and Linux (and presumably MacOS as well) using CMake